volumio/docs/docs/02_API/04_REST_API.md

 FILTERING

-To improve navigation on clients with limited memory or computing power, filters can be applied to reduce the number of items returned by a query.
+To improve navigation, especially on clients with limited memory or computing power, _filters_ can be applied to reduce the number of items returned by a query.
 The available filter methods are:
 * limit : limit the response to N elements
 * offset : start from element N in a list